The message was: Krill oil is definitely better than fish oil, but only a little bit.

 AA is a nasty little Omega-6 that causes a lot of health problems if its levels are too high.

-Dr. Barry Sears calls AA “possibly the most dangerous fat known.
-If you inject AA into rabbits, they will die within 3 minutes.”
+Dr. Barry Sears calls AA “possibly the most dangerous fat known.”

-Your body needs tiny little amounts of AA, but get a little more than you need…and you have the perfect ingredient to create pain and inflammation.
+Your body needs tiny little amounts of AA, but get a little more than you need…and you have the perfect ingredient to create poor health.